Monitoring Windows Services

 Windows Services tab

-Here's an example of the 'Windows Services' tab
+Example of the 'Windows Services' tab.

 - Enable Windows Services Monitoring – When checked, Windows Services are monitored for this Windows Server